-What causes transmission slipping?
+What causes transmission slipping or engine slipping?

 This planetary gear set is the reason why automatic transmissions can start slipping.
-The design of the gear set requires multiple clutches and bands to effect gear changes.
+The design of the gear set requires multiple clutches and bands to affect gear changes.
 The bands in an automatic transmission are the usual culprit when it comes to slipping as a worn band can allow parts of the transmission to continue to rotate for a few seconds after the gear change.
 This will allow the gear change to feel sloppy, your engine to rev up during a gear change and the feeling of slipping as your car loses speed.

 The trouble with having a slipping transmission in your car is that it’s very difficult to tell what is going on inside without special tools or without tearing the transmission apart to look for worn or damaged components.
 Computer controlled transmissions have error codes just like your engine does when the check engine light is on, but you often need specialized equipment to connect to the transmission to read the error codes or check sensor data to try and diagnose the problem.

 As the owner of a vehicle, the only thing you can do to diagnose why you have a slipping transmission is to check the transmission fluid level and condition.
 Transmission repairs can be very costly so be sure to completely diagnose and be sure of the symptoms of your problem before you take your car in for a transmission service.

 How to check your transmission fluid level?

 On many vehicles, you can check your transmission fluid level through a dipstick in your engine bay.
 Your transmission dipstick will look a lot like your oil dipstick but should be marked as “TRANS” or be red in color.
 The transmission dipstick is often at the rear of the engine bay near the firewall.
 The transmission fluid level should be checked on level ground with the engine running and warm.
 When you pull out the dipstick, check the fluid condition.
 What color is it?
 What color should it be?
 You can use a white cloth to clean the dipstick to help you get a better idea of the color.
 You can also hold the fluid up to a bright light and look for suspended particles and metal shavings in your transmission which would indicate internal transmission damage and might help point you in the direction of a rebuild.
 Also, if you change the transmission fluid, you should have a look at the transmission filter to make sure it is free from debris and it’s able to perform its duty of cleaning fluid in your transmission.

 Can low transmission fluid level cause my transition to slip?